MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 ### <s>`getItemCameraTransforms`</s>

 Deprecated in favor of implementing `IPerspectiveAwareModel`.
 If a model implements that interface this method will not be called, in favor of an `instanceof` check and a call to `IPerspectiveAwareModel::handlePerspective`.
 Therefore, most `IBakedModel`s that also implement `IPerspectiveAwareModel` should `return ItemCamerTransforms.DEFAULT` here.
+See [Perspective][].

 ### `getOverrides`